 Gained national recognition as one of the giants of the broadcasting industry through his establishment of the Liberty Broadcasting System; donated his memorabilia to the College of Media & Communication

-Served as first editor of the Texas Tech Toreador, now The University Daily; associate editor of The Phoenix Gazette and member of the Texas Tech Mass Communications Advisory Committee for eight years.
+Served as first editor of the Texas Tech Toreador, now The Daily Toreador; associate editor of The Phoenix Gazette and member of the Texas Tech mass communications advisory committee for eight years.